 If your pain does not go away, we may have to use a least or minimally invasive surgical procedure.
 However, you will be fully informed about all treatment options every step of the way, so you can make an informed choice.

 Visit Spine Institute of North America

 If hip pain is causing problems in your everyday life, then it’s time to contact Spine Institute of North America in New Jersey.
 We have three locations that can provide you with top quality care.
-Contact us today to schedule an appointment.

 View our other joint pain conditions: